beach style kitchen idea

 Ceiling

-A beach-style kitchen might have a tray ceiling to give the appearance of a larger space.
-In larger kitchens, painting the recessed part of the ceiling can add color.
+A beach-style kitchen might have a tray ceiling to make a larger space appear.
+Painting the recessed part of the ceiling in larger kitchens can add color.

 Using the color white for the ceiling will add to the brightness of the space.
 A white ceiling base with exposed wooden beams to match the hardware can also work well in this type of kitchen.